Latest on the worldwide spread of the coronavirus

 * After a near three-month shutdown, elite competitive sport in England can resume from Monday behind closed doors provided strict conditions are met, the government said.

-* England risks losing control of the pandemic again and is at a “very dangerous moment” as it starts to ease out of the COVID-19 lockdown, senior scientific and medical advisers warned on Saturday.
+* England risks losing control of the pandemic again and is at a “very dangerous moment” as it starts to ease COVID-19 lockdown, senior scientific and medical advisers warned.

+* Moscow residents can leave their homes to take a stroll for the first time in nine weeks on Monday under a partial easing of a tough lockdown regime following a fall in coronavirus cases.

 The European Union urged the United States to reconsider its decision to cut ties with the World Health Organization over its handling of the pandemic.